aryasaatvik/patchwork/README.md

-# ptchwrk
+# Patchwork

 Manage patches on top of upstream repositories.

+> **Package name:** `ptchwrk` (because `patchwork` was taken)

 ## Why?

-When you maintain local patches on top of an upstream repo (like a fork with custom features), rebasing gets messy. `ptchwrk` exports your changes as patch files that can be cleanly reapplied whenever upstream updates.
+When you maintain local patches on top of an upstream repo (like a fork with custom features), rebasing gets messy.
+Patchwork exports your changes as patch files that can be cleanly reapplied whenever upstream updates.

 ## Install